 When evening came that lovely day, Father led his little queen by the hand to Carmel, and there I saw you made the bride of Christ.
 I saw your veil, all white like mine, and your crown of roses.
 There was no bitterness in all my joy, for I hoped to join you and wait for Heaven at your side.

 I was very moved by the family feast prepared at Les Buissonets and delighted with the little watch which Father gave me.
 Yet my happiness was very tranquil, with an inward peace no earthly thing could touch.
 Night came at last to end my lovely evening, for darkness falls even on the brightest day.
 Only the first day of Communion in Eternity will never end.

-This excerpt from the Little Flower’s writings on her First Communion Day come from [St. Thérèse’s autobiogrphy, The Story of a Soul, Rockford, Illinois: TAN Books and Publishers, Inc.
+This post on the First Holy Communion of St. Therese of Lisieux is an excerpt from St. Thérèse’s autobiogrphy, The Story of a Soul, Rockford, Illinois: TAN Books and Publishers, Inc.